jku-vds-lab/paradime/docs/source/building_blocks.rst

 If you create a :class:`~paradime.dr.ParametricDR` instance with ``use_cuda=True``, the model will be moved to the GPU.

-Some default models for different tasks are predefine in the :mod:`paradime.models` module.
+Some default models for different tasks are predefined in the :mod:`paradime.models` module.

 .. _losses: